AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/negotiable-manage.md

 ### List all comments for a quote

-Magento returns all the comments associated with the specified quote ID.
+Commerce returns all the comments associated with the specified quote ID.
 The comments are listed in chronological order, with the oldest comment listed first.
 A `creator_type` value of `3` indicates the buyer made the comment.
 If the value is `2`, the seller commented.

 **Sample Usage:**